Arpit000/Covid19DataEngg/README.md

 * Crawler - Used to extract all the schema and information straight from S3
 * Amazon Athena - Running adhoc sql queries on the available data in S3
 * AWS Glue - data transformation
-* Amazon Redshift - storing the tranfromed dimensional model in datawarehouse
+* Amazon Redshift - storing the transformed dimensional model in datawarehouse
 * boto3 - aws python sdk for create, configure, and manage AWS services.

 **Architecture**